 This is an interesting topic.
 Men love to speculate about what God was thinking before time began, before He created the world.
 These speculations often run out unchecked in the human imagination.
 Unfortunately they become cornerstones in his theological systems.
 By his proud intellect and so called scholarship, man has formulated these doctrinal systems, even when it is obvious he has no revelation from God to support his speculations.
 He calls it logic – God was thinking this, God must have done that, God decreed this and decided that.
 Intellectual proofs are given in order to sustain unsound doctrine.
 Human wisdom, human thoughts, the finite grasping at the infinite.
-Dare I say as Paul did, ” the Greeks seek after wisdom.”
+Dare I say as Paul did, ” the world through wisdom did not know God.”
 And also, “Has not God made foolish the wisdom of this world?”
 (I Cor.
 1:20-22)

 Are we to think that we can know God as He knows Himself?
 Wouldn’t this be human arrogance?
 Isn’t this the pride of man?
 And then isn’t this the folly of Protestant scholasticism and intellectualism, especially when the ideas entertained are extra-biblical?
 Through the human mind and by human intelligence it simply is impossible to know God.
 Yet this doesn’t stop men from pretending they can accomplish the task.